 Entries from non-EU countries: The shipment must be sent pre-paid to the Deutsches Goldschmiedehaus Hanau, Altstädter Markt 6, D-63450 Hanau, Germany.

 Three work photographs or copies as well as three copies of the registration form must be included with the shipment (customs clearance).
 The value declaration must be in euros.
 The objects must be declared as exhibition objects and not as merchandise.
 The shipment may be sent by mail or by a shipping company.
-If a shipping company is utilized, please make certain that the company declares the objects as “exhibition objects” and that these will not be “for sale.”
-The German Goldsmiths’ House will arrange for customs clearance.
+If a shipping company is utilized, please make certain that the company declares the objects as “exhibition objects” and that these will not be “for sale”.

-Award ceremony: The award ceremony and opening of the exhibition will take place on May 9, 2020, at the Stadtmuseum in Düsseldorf.
-The laudation will be held by Dr. Sabine Runde, senior custodian, curator of Applied Art from the Middle Ages to the Present, Museum Angewandte Kunst, Frankfurt.
+Award ceremony: The award ceremony and opening of the exhibition will take place on May 6, 2023, at the Stadtmuseum in Düsseldorf.
+The laudation will be held by Dr. Sabine Runde, chief custodian of duty, Museum Angewandte Kunst Frankfurt/Main.

-The prize winner and selected works will be shown until June 23, 2020 in the Stadtmuseum and then in the German Goldsmiths’ House in Hanau till the middle of August, 2020.
+The prize winner and selected works will be shown until May 29, 2023 in the Stadtmuseum Düsseldorf and then in the German Goldsmiths’ House in Hanau till July 9, 2023.

 Gesellschaft für Goldschmiedekunst